How are Digital Twins driving sustainability in real estate?

 Planning and design

-The Digital Twin gives architects, designers and planners an accurate and to-scale virtual model in which to test designs, simulate outcomes and explore different scenarios to understand impacts and find the most effective final design.
-This can include everything from choosing the right materials to finding the most efficient construction methods aimed at balancing environmental impact and CO2 emissions with costs.
+Digital Twins give architects, designers and planners accurate and to scale virtual models to test designs, simulate outcomes and explore different scenarios to understand impacts and find the most effective final design.
+This can include everything from choosing the right sustainable materials to finding the most efficient construction methods aimed at balancing environmental impact and CO2 emissions with costs.

 Performance and analysis